 - (1) Generally.
-An application to the Court for an order must be by motion which, unless made during a hearing or trial, must be in writing, state the specific grounds for granting the motion, and set forth the relief or order sought. - (2) Supporting Memorandum.
-All motions must have a memorandum setting forth the reasons for granting the motion, with citations to the specific parts or pages of supporting authorities and evidence.

-- (3) Responsive and Reply Memoranda.
+Unless a motion is made during a hearing or trial, an application to the Court for an order must be by written motion which states the specific grounds for granting the motion, and set forth the relief or order sought. - (2) Supporting Memorandum.
+All motions must have a memorandum setting forth the reasons for granting the motion, with citations to the specific parts or pages of supporting authorities and evidence. - (3) Responsive and Reply Memoranda.
 Unless stated otherwise, an opposing party must file a responsive memorandum within 10 days after the motion and supporting memorandum are served.
 The moving party must file a reply memorandum within 5 days after a responsive memorandum is served.
 The reply memorandum must address only matters raised in the responsive memorandum. - (4) Affidavits and Other Evidence.
 Affidavits and other evidence submitted to support any motion or memorandum must be filed with the motion or memorandum unless the Court orders otherwise. - (5) Motions in Open Court.
 The Court may waive these requirements for motions made in open court. - (b) Effect of Noncompliance or Waiver.
 The Court may summarily grant or deny a motion if: - (1) the motion, supporting memorandum, or responsive memorandum does not follow Rule 7.1(a); - (2) the opposing party does not file a responsive memorandum; or - (3) counsel for any moving or opposing party fails to appear at the time and place designated for oral argument. - (c) Rulings on Motions.
 The Court, at any time or place, may make orders for the advancement, conduct, and hearing of motions on such notice, if any, as the court considers reasonable. - (d) Oral Argument.
 The Court may limit the length of oral argument.
 The Court may decide motions without oral argument, even if oral argument is requested.